Paramore (album): Other songs

 Though not released as a single, the band released a music video for "Anklebiters" on June 26, 2013.
 Soon after, the band released a free to play video game similar to Pac-Man that is based on the "Anklebiters" video.

 "Hate to See Your Heart Break" was re-recorded in 2014 to feature Joy Williams on vocals for inclusion on the deluxe edition of the album.
 A video for the song premiered on November 24, 2014.
 It reached number 23 on the Billboard Hot Rock Songs chart.

 The album consists of three interludes (Moving On, I'm Not Angry Anymore & Holiday).
 They all have raw vocals delivered by Hayley Williams and only have a simple ukulele in the background.

 Composition

-According to Patrick Bowman at Idolator, the album features the same alternative rock and pop-punk sound of Paramore's previous albums.
+Josh Bell of Las Vegas Weekly called the album a "collection of catchy, energetic pop-rock songs".
 Ben Rayner of the Toronto Star stated the band abandoned the emo genre in favor of power pop.
-Josh Bell of Las Vegas Weekly called the album a "collection of catchy, energetic pop-rock songs".
 At Entertainment Weekly, Kyle Anderson characterized it as a "Blondie-indebted 21st-century new-wave album".
 Matt Collar of AllMusic condisers this album to be a move towards "a multi-layered '80s synth-pop sound."
 According to Justin Cober-Lake of PopMatters, "[the album has] touches of new wave, pop-punk, funk, alt-rock, pop, balladry, and even a series of ukelele interludes."
 PopMatters also noted that the album "careens between edgy hard rock (“Fast in My Car”, “Now”, “Anklebiters”), ‘80s R&B (“Ain't It Fun”), power pop (“Daydreaming”), tender balladry (“Hate to See Your Heart Break”), and lavish Spector-esque melodrama (“(One of Those) Crazy Girls”)."